Sayumi Watabe

 Sayumi Watabe (渡部 紗弓, Watabe Sayumi) is a Japanese voice actress affiliated with Sigma Seven.
-Some of her notable roles include Akira Tachibana in After the Rain, Freezing Astaroth in Combatants Will Be Dispatched!, and Sakura Banka in Build Divide.
+Some of her notable roles include Akira Tachibana in After the Rain, Asagi Igawa in Action Taimanin, Eleonore Bianca in The Misfit of Demon King Academy, Freezing Astaroth in Combatants Will Be Dispatched!, Sakura Banka in Build Divide, and Aria Kisaki in 2.5 Dimensional Seduction.